skopp/msgboy/README.markdown

 * Make the whole Msgboy lighter.
 Maybe include less files?
 * Add instapaper to the "share" button (Thanks to [Adam B.](http://adambrault.com/)
 * Better use of `console`, with `log` replaced by `error`, `warn`, `info`, `debug` when appropriate.
+* Try to merge as many JS files as possible (thanks @beau) to make the msgboy lighter.

 ## Publishers